 - Using computerized records, prepared an inventory valuation for a hospital after a hurricane flooded the facility.
-We valued over 10,000 individual inventory items, many of which were severely damaged in the flood, making physical identification difficult.
-In addition, we calculated business interruption damages when the hospital was closed and reopening.
+Valued over 10,000 individual inventory items, many of which were severely damaged in the flood, making physical identification difficult.
+In addition, calculated business interruption damages for the period prior to reopening.

-- Examined the business interruption claim of an insured on behalf of a carrier after the carrier had been accused of bad faith denial of a claim.
-We reviewed the original claim and the work performed by the carrier’s first accountant.
-We discovered that the original accountant had made unreasonable assumptions and calculations.
-We then examined the insured’s claim from scratch and learned that the loss of business was entirely due to new competition that had nothing to do with the insured event.
+- Examined the business interruption claim of an insured on behalf of a carrier after the carrier was accused of bad faith denial of a claim.
+Reviewed the original claim and work performed by the carrier’s first accountant.
+Discovered the original accountant had made unreasonable assumptions and calculations.
+Examined the insured’s claim from scratch and learned the loss of business was entirely due to new competition and did not involve the insured event.
 The dispute was successfully resolved at an amount considerably lower than the insured’s original claim, with nothing paid for the bad faith claim.